Mary Carillo: Other activities

 Since 1997, Carillo has been a correspondent on HBO's Real Sports with Bryant Gumbel, winning a Sports Emmy Award for her Real Sports feature on the Hoyt Family.

 In 2009, 2013, and 2016, she co-hosted the 133rd, 137th and 140th Westminster Kennel Club Dog Show broadcast on USA Networks.

 Carillo is a commentator for the Hallmark Channel special Paw Star Game premiering July 12, 2015.
 "At best, baby cats have the barest, most rudimentary grasp of the rules and regulations of American football and baseball", said Carillo.
 "And that's really okay with me.
 Frankly, watching kittens play any sport is going to be endearing and adorable."
 Carillo is also a commentator for Hallmark's Kitten Bowl.

 Personal life

 Carillo was born in New York City in the borough of Brooklyn.
 She now splits her time between Naples, Florida and New York City's Greenwich Village.
 She was married for 15 years to tennis instructor Bill Bowden, with whom she has two children, Anthony (b.
 1987) and Rachel (b.
 1991).
 They divorced in 1998.

-Carillo came out as gay in 2014, in an interview with Outsports.

 Legacy

-In November 2025 It was announced that Carillo was elected into the International Tennis Hall of Fame's class of 2026.
+In November 2025, Carillo was elected into the International Tennis Hall of Fame's class of 2026.